jamesplease/hsm.js/README.md

 A state machine that has a notion of nested states is called a hierarchal state machine.
 When a nested state is active, all of its parent states are also active.

-### What does this library do?
+### What's this library?

 This library provides the scaffolding to represent a system like the above.

-### What doesn't this library do?

-This library is intentionally unopinionated about two things:

-1. What a state is
-2. What happens when you transition between states
+It provides a hook for asynchronous transitions, but is unopinionated about what a state is, and how to transition between two states.

-The point is that you can use this library to define more opinionated states and the mechanism of transitions to solve problems.
+The point is that you can use build from this library to solve problems.

 ### The `index` State